 Near Boat Quay is Clarke Quay, a waterfront strip of pubs, wine bars and restaurants.
 Cuisines represented include French, Turkish, Italian, Spanish (tapas), Japanese and Vietnamese.

+In Little India, you'll find all manner of Indian eateries.
 The hottest restaurant in the area around the Esplanade/Raffles City is My Humble House, known for its contemporary take on Chinese cuisine.
-Advance reservations are strongly recommended – we weren't able to get a seat on our trip.
+Advance reservations are strongly recommended -- we weren't able to get a seat on our trip.
 Adjacent is a more casual (still chic, still popular) spin-off called Space@My Humble House; we couldn't get in there, either!

-On Orchard Road, there's a huge variety of eating places; one of our favorites was the food hall in the basement of Takashimaya, a Japanese department store.
+On Orchard Road, there's a huge variety of eating places.
+One of our favorites was the food hall in the basement of Takashimaya, a Japanese department store.

 The Singapore Botanic Gardens' Au Jardin, with both inside and alfresco seating, is a lovely spot for lunch.
 It's no surprise that it spotlights cuisine prepared with locally sourced ingredients, but the menu's originality is delightful.
 Try the black-pepper soft-shell crabs and vanilla-scented chicken in a ginger nougat parfait.